Table of Contents

-Things like having a profile photo, a short description of your business, and linking your verified website on the site will help people identify your brand/business more easily.
+Things like having a profile photo, a short description of your business, and linking your verified website on the site will help people identify your brand/business more efficiently.

 - Pin Images According to Your Target Audience

-Basing the images you pin on your target audience’s interests will allow you to reach them more easily and entice them to follow your business.
+Basing the images you pin on your target audience’s interests will allow you to reach them more quickly and entice them to follow your business.

-- Using optimized keywords in your pins, boards, etc.
+- Use optimized keywords in your pins, boards, etc.

 SEO isn’t just for websites; you can use it to optimize your Pinterest account as well.
 Additionally, it’s not only for search engines; a keyword-optimized account will allow visitors of your account to gain an understanding of what your business is about.

-With a Pinterest account, you can connect with a wide range of potential customers and even with your existing ones.
+With a Pinterest account, you can connect with many potential customers and even with your existing ones.
 Plus, with a growing user base of both men and women, you can reach any type of consumer you wish.

-Furthermore, with Pinterest com business adding more ways to allow businesses to efficiently use their platform, you can get to learn how to effectively use the platform to your advantage and promote your unique brand.
+Furthermore, with Pinterest com business adding more ways to allow businesses to use their platform efficiently, you can get to learn how to effectively use the platform to your advantage and promote your unique brand.